Guide to Taking the Grammar Exam

 - A student must score 80% or higher to pass the exam.

 - The Writing Center director will contact the student and the student’s academic advisor with exam results.

-- If a student passes the exam, he or she is not required to take ENGL 1410.
+- If a student passes the exam, they are not required to take ENGL 1410.

-- If a student fails the exam, he or she is required to take ENGL 1410.
+- If a student fails the exam, they are required to take ENGL 1410.